loleg/backboard/README.md

 Issues: <https://codeberg.org/dribdat/backboard/issues>

-Note: this is a new Vue 3 version, not all features are working yet!
-Please see the `vue-2` branch for the old releases.
+_Note: this is a new Vue 3 version, not all features are working yet!
+Please see the `vue-2` branch for the old releases._

 ## Features

 - Projects, challenges, clocks are shown for a specific event.
 - Flexible configuration options for displaying and sorting the results.
 - Seamlessly navigate using your mouse or keyboard between individual projects.
-- You can also show presentations in full screen mode, use a mouse, keyboard or clicker to navigate through the slides.
+- You can also show presentations in full screen mode, use a mouse, keyboard or clicker to navigate through slides.
 - A subtle countdown timer bar is shown at the bottom of the screen to alert your presenters of the time available.
 - Backboard is FAST, with a quick loading home page and instant navigation of the results of your event.

-Currently most functions link back to Dribdat, for example, when you click on the Join team button you get directed to the main web application.
+Currently most functions link back to Dribdat - for example, when you click on the Join team button you get directed to the main web application.
 The long-term goal is to create a more modern, decoupled frontend for Dribdat.

 The Backboard has minimal formatting, tight margins, and is ideal for embedding into your webpage announcing the upcoming event or results.
 If you are developing a Vue.js app, you can import the Challenges, Honeycomb and Preview components directly into your project.